fergalquinn77/ci_pp5_summer_fashions/README.md

 This page covers the following user stories:

-10.2 As a shop owner I can view customer enquiries so that I can respond to them as required 11.2 As a shop owner I can view support queries and repsond to them as required so that I can keep my customers happy
+10.2 As a shop owner I can view customer enquiries so that I can respond to them as required 11.2 As a shop owner I can view support queries and respond to them as required so that I can keep my customers happy

 ## Technologies Used